robinnewhouse/ATLASJetReconstruction/README.md

 xAODAnaHelpers is essentially a set of scripts and a few convenience c++ classes based on the official EventLoop framework.

+## Tutorial organisation

+This tutorial shows how to run jet finding, grooming and calculating substructure.
+This task is done in 3 different ways giving identical results.

+1. JSSTutorialAlgo implements the task using only C++ and calls to fastjet.
+It is straightforward readable but rather monolithic.
+2. JSSTutorialJetToolsAlgo implements the task using the Atlas JetRec C++ classes.
+It shows how to configure these various classes and put them together to perform the tasks.
+Most of the complexity is moved to the initialization step, but then the execution code becomes much simple :just a call to the 'excecute()' method of the top-level tools.
+3. JSSTutorialPythonConfigAlgo implements the task using the same Atlas JetRec classes as in 2, but configuring them entireley from python scripts.
+This offers maximal flexibility and good readability at the cost of abstraction and knowledge of the Atlas classes.

+## basics on EventLoop and xAODAnaHelpers
+In EventLoop, tasks are implemented in c++ classes inheriting EL::Algorithm.

+# Tutorial implementation in pure c++

+# Using the Atlas JetRec classes

 ## Jet Reconstruction overview
 In Atlas the jet reco code works in 3 distinct steps :